 ABOUT THE FESTIVAL

-Re-Connect Online Performance Festival is a collective performance arts project that uses digital media technologies to reconnect artists and audiences during the social distancing era.
+Re-Connect Online Performance Festival is a collective performance art project that uses digital media technologies to reconnect artists and audiences during the social distancing era and beyond that.
 The festival closes that distance by providing an inclusive digital platform for artists to engage global audiences with new, challenging performance art.

-The second iteration of the festival will take place from March 25th-April 12th, 2021 in partnership with the University of Maryland.
-We have confirmed events featuring the award-winning cast and crew of the VR film, Finding Pandora X, as well as Culture Hub’s LiveLab, Mozilla Hubs, and Playtronica Studios.
+The second iteration of the festival took place from March 25th-April 12th, 2021 in partnership with the University of Maryland.
+We had various online events with the help of more than 200 artists from different countries and different backgrounds and 15 talks and panel discussions featuring the award-winning cast and crew of the VR film, Finding Pandora X, as well as Culture Hub’s LiveLab, Mozilla Hubs, and Playtronica Studios.

 The festival has established an artist exchange network that supports initiatives like our virtual artist residency and arts management student internship programs.
 Partnered with the University of Maryland, as well as arts organizations in Iran, Argentina, Switzerland, and France, Re-Connect localizes the global through its meaningful digital collaborations.